Family Meeting: Plot summary

 Back at the rally, Huggins continues to insult Aceveda until Aceveda orders the police escort Huggins out of the building.
 Billings' attorney convinces Dutch to change his statement to keep Billings safe from the Department's countersuit.

 Shane goes back home and runs into a neighbor.
 He gives the presents he bought to his family.
 The neighbor calls the police, who go to Shane's house.
 As soon as they enter, Shane kills himself with a revolver.
 The police also find Mara and Jackson lying dead on the bed.

 Vic calls Aceveda and asks him for help arresting Beltran.
 Aceveda initially refuses, but agrees after realizing it would be a good PR move for him that could garner more votes.

 Vic and Ronnie head to Beltran's hideout and wait for ICE, believing Aceveda will convince them to show up.
 However, when they feel Beltran is about to leave, they move in alone.
 As they secure Beltran and his men, the ICE agents arrive.
 The drugs are found, and Beltran is arrested.

 Back at the Barn, Billings thanks Dutch for changing his statement and informs him that he got a good settlement.
 Dutch later learns from Billings' attorney that all Billings received was back pay for two days of missed work.
 She gives Dutch her card and tells him to call her some time.

 At the warehouse, Aceveda arrives to talk with the press about the drug bust.
 Olivia tells Ronnie Captain Wyms wants to see him at the Barn (where Vic knows Ronnie will be arrested).

 At the Barn, Claudette tells Lloyd that she knows he's a murderer and that he's now a suspect in his mother's disappearance.
 She also reveals to Dutch that she's dying.

 Tina and Julien respond to a call and find that Huggins has been shot.
 He dies in the ambulance on the way to the hospital.

-Vic shows up at the Barn and gets looks of contempt from everyone there.
-He finds Ronnie crying, and Ronnie informs him about Shane's murder-suicide.

-Claudette asks to speak with Vic in the interrogation room (before Vic can alert Ronnie to his impending arrest) and makes him sit on the suspect's side of the table.
-She reads to Vic Shane's incomplete suicide note and shows him pictures of Shane and his family's corpses.
+Vic shows up at the Barn to scornful looks from the others.
+Ronnie informs him about Shane's murder-suicide before Claudette pulls Vic away to the interrogation room.
+She reads Shane's incomplete suicide note to Vic and shows him pictures of Shane and his family's corpses.
+Vic ruminates before destroying the room's surveillance camera.
+Simultaneously, Claudette signals to arrest Ronnie, in front of Vic.
+Shocked, Ronnie berates Vic for his betrayal in front of everyone.
+Afterwards, Vic exits the Barn in disgrace.

-Vic's face twitches, and there is a long silence.
-He realizes Claudette is watching him from the monitoring room, so he rips out the surveillance camera and, on his way out of the Barn, tells her to bill him for it; she responds: "first payment's due now."

-Claudette signals to Dutch, who proceeds to arrest Ronnie.
-Shocked, Ronnie furiously curses Vic for his betrayal in front of everyone at the Barn.
-Afterwards, Vic leaves the station for the final time in disgrace.